We Compare 100's of loans from leading lenders

 Other Categories

-If you are an offshore worker based in Scotland and receive your wages in UK sterling, you can make an application in the normal way.
-This is because no considerations need to be made regarding the currency you are paid in.
+If you are an offshore worker based in Scotland and receive your wages in UK sterling, you can apply in the usual way.
+This is because no special considerations are needed regarding the currency in which you are paid.

-Lenders that have experience working with offshore workers understand the need to be flexible when it comes to the type of currency you use to repay a secured loan.
+Lenders with experience working with offshore workers understand the need for flexibility when it comes to the currency used to repay a secured loan.

-If you are paid by your employer in a non-UK currency, there may still be options available to suit your needs.
-We work with lenders who automatically accept salaries in US Dollars and Euros, subject to your residential and tax status.
+If your employer pays you in a non-UK currency, there may still be suitable options available.
+We work with lenders who automatically accept salaries paid in US Dollars or Euros, subject to your residential and tax status.
 Other currencies may be considered on a referral basis.

 Offshore workers that are paid in a foreign currency can still be eligible for a secured loan, although the process may be a little different.